alexcohn/reblaze-Mobile-SDK/examples/android/README.md

 ## Include error listening

-To observe error events need to add OnErrorListener:
+To observe error events need to add OnErrorListener, we recommend to add Error listener on hosting activity's `onStart()` method:
 ```java
  reblaze.addOnErrorListener(new OnErrorListener() {
                 @Override